 Abingdon Health specialises in the development, manufacture and commercialisation of qualitative, semi- and fully-quantitative near-patient testing solutions.

-As we have launched our own point-of-care test for haematology-oncology and already work with key global pharmaceutical companies, Abingdon Health’s experience offers companies a de-risked approach to introducing a near-patient testing solution for pharma.
+As we have launched our own blood cancer test and already work with key global pharmaceutical companies, Abingdon Health’s experience offers companies a de-risked approach to introducing a near-patient testing solution for pharma.

 Our services and assistance include:

 Download a copy of our brochure to see how Abingdon Health can aid the development of a near-patient testing solution to help your therapeutic or biosimilar standout from the crowd.

 Topics covered in the brochure include: